 Is this just superstition?
 A 2009 Finnish study tested the traditional claim that the rate of infections is higher during Dog Days.
 The authors wrote, “This study was conducted in order to challenge the myth that the rate of infections is higher during the dog days.
 To our surprise, the myth was found to be true.”

 Dog Days of Summer Folklore

-Old-timers believed that rainfall on the dog days was a bad omen, as foretold in this verse: Dog Days bright and clear Indicate a happy year; But when accompanied by rain, For better times, our hopes are vain.
+Old-timers believed that rainfall on the Dog Days was a bad omen, as foretold in this verse: Dog Days bright and clear Indicate a happy year; But when accompanied by rain, For better times, our hopes are vain.

-Dog Days are approaching; you must, therefore, make both hay and haste while the Sun shines, for when old Sirius takes command of the weather, he is such an unsteady, crazy dog, there is no dependence upon him.” –The Old Farmer’s Almanac, 1817
+“Dog Days are approaching; you must, therefore, make both hay and haste while the Sun shines, for when old Sirius takes command of the weather, he is such an unsteady, crazy dog, there is no dependence upon him.” –The Old Farmer’s Almanac, 1817